Humanity in Action Summer Fellowship Program - HIA

 - Any major/concentration

-Award summary and conditions: Humanity in Action (HIA) fellowship program takes place over five weeks during the summer in Amsterdam, Berlin, Copenhagen, Paris, and Warsaw.
+Award summary and conditions: Humanity in Action (HIA) fellowship program takes place over five weeks during the summer in Atlanta, Detroit, Amsterdam, Berlin, Copenhagen, Paris, and Warsaw.
 The HIA fellowship strives to facilitate a collective exploration of the social and political roots of discrimination, as well as provide a forum where potential solutions can be considered and discussed.
 The programs are also intended to instill a responsibility among HIA Fellows to recognize and address the need to protect minorities and promote human rights-in their own communities and around the world.
 As a requirement of participation, Fellows are obligated to conduct a hands-on outreach initiative-an "Action Project"-in their home communities.
 The initiative should reflect the HIA fellowship experience.
 Upon successful completion, Fellows are invited to become Senior Fellows and to join the global HIA network of young advocates.

 Application process: online